Introduction to Raci Matrix

 So let’s take a look at the 4 parameters involved in a Raci Matrix –

 This is the person assigned to do the work.
-Decision making lies in the hands of this person.
+Decision-making lies in the hands of this person.

 They have to perform the tasks.
-At times there can be more than one person involved but it is always advised to keep this countless to avoid complexity and confusion.
+At times there can be more than one person involved, but it is always advised to keep this countless to avoid complexity and confusion.

 This is the person who makes the final decision since they would have to be the owner of the task in the first place.
 Also, they would be accountable for the overall completion of the tasks or deliverables.
-They do not get involved in the work, but are rather responsible for keeping track of the tasks until completion.
+They do not get involved in the work but are rather responsible for keeping track of the tasks until completion.
 Only one person is preferred to handle the accountability to ensure there is no confusion in multiple ownership of the tasks.

 This is the person who is consulted before a decision is taken.
 Here it can be an individual or a group who will provide the necessary information to complete the tasks of the project.
 A two-way communication needs to be ensured between the responsible and consulted person to avoid miscommunication in carrying out the tasks.

 And lastly, this is the person who is informed before a decision is taken.
-These people will have the record of the latest updates of the tasks and the activities in progress.
+These people will have a record of the latest updates of the tasks and the activities in progress.
 This person’s role doesn’t end with task completion, and they can be affected by the outcome of the tasks or deliverables.
 But they won’t be asked for feedback or review.

 When Do We Use Raci Matrix?

 Here we go –